Machine Translation vs. Machine Translation Post-editing

 - Compared to traditional translation, this option saves companies a great deal of time and costs.

-- Machine translation post-editing requires longer turnaround time in comparison to machine translation only.
+- Machine translation post-editing requires a longer turnaround time in comparison to machine translation only.

 - The overall quality of the final products relies heavily on the quality of the first step – machine translation.
 Thus, the final products are far from great like human translations.